 Catch a colectivo from San Cristobal de las Casas to Chiapa de Corzo.
 Find colectivos around the market for around $55 pesos.
 Expect the ride to take up to one hour.
 You’ll likely be dropped off on the side of the highway, where you’ll need to take an additional colectivo into the town of Chiapa de Corzo.

 Once in town, it’s about a 10-minute walk to get to the Embarcadero (boat docks), located here.
 This is where you’ll find frequent boats giving the 2-hour tour for the fixed price of $250 pesos per person.

 3) El Chiflon Waterfalls

 You can also bring a picnic, but we’d instead recommend stopping at one of the charming and economical cafes to enjoy a snack in front of the babbling brook.
-For adventure seekers, we recommend taking a ride on the zipline, which is covered in a subsequent section (#10) in this San Cristobal de las Casas.
-It can be reached by public transport but will take considerably longer since you’ll have to transfer in Comitan.
-A tour from San Cristobal typical includes two hours there, which we found to be ample time.
-If you think you’d like to linger longer, consider basing yourself in Comitan for a few days, which will give you greater accessibility and flexibility to both El Chiflon and Lagunas Montebello.
-Or you can even stay in one of the cabanas at El Chiflon.
+For adventure seekers, we recommend taking a ride on the zipline, which is covered in a subsequent section (#10) in this San Cristobal de las Casas travel guide.

+A tour from San Cristobal goes directly to El Chiflon and typically includes two hours at the waterfall, which we found to be ample time.
+If you think you’d like to linger longer, consider basing yourself in Comitan for a few days, which will give you greater accessibility and flexibility to visit both El Chiflon and Lagunas de Montebello.
+Or you can even stay in one of the cabañas at El Chiflon.

 You can catch a regular bus or colectivo from San Cristobal de las Casas to the town of Comitan, a nearly 2-hour ride.
 From Comitan, take one of the regular colectivos that depart every hour, which will bring you to a turn-off for the park, where you’ll need to walk about 15 minutes down the road to the actual park entrance.